AkshayamuralidharanM/Social-API-Python/README.md

 ## Postman Collection

-Download this file. and import in Postman desktop
+Download this file [Postman Collection](). and import in Postman desktop

 ## Installation